-Sixty-five percent of states reported the existence of a state-level interagency body or committee to coordinate or address underage drinking prevention activities.
-However, of the states with such a committee, only 18 percent included the governor and 12 percent included a representative of the legislature.

-Thirty-nine percent of the states with interagency committees included community coalitions, and 45 percent included college or university administrations, campus life departments, or campus police.
-Twenty-seven percent of the states included local law enforcement, and only 3 percent included youth.
+Sixty-three percent of states reported the existence of a state-level interagency body or committee to coordinate or address underage drinking prevention activities.
+However, of the states with such a committee, only 16 percent included the governor and 10 percent included a representative of the legislature.
+Forty-eight percent of the states with interagency committees included community coalitions, and 45 percent included college or university administrations, campus life departments, or campus police.
+Twenty-three percent of the states included local law enforcement, and none included youth.
 Overall, key decisionmakers (e.g., governors, legislatures) were underrepresented on interagency committees.

 States were asked whether they had prepared a plan for preventing underage drinking or issued a report on underage drinking in the past 3 years.
-Forty-three percent of the states had prepared a plan, and 45 percent had issued a report.
+Forty-two percent of the states had prepared a plan, and 45 percent had issued a report.